Tolono Township, Champaign County, Illinois: Cemeteries

-The township contains these cemeteries: Bailey Memorial, Barnett, Battershell, Beckman, Prairieview (Section 3), and Saint Patrick.
+The township contains these cemeteries: Bailey Memorial, Barnett, Beckman, Prairieview (Section 3), and Saint Patrick.

 Historic Ash Grove Cemetery is in Section 26.

 Churches

-Prairieview Church (Section 3) adjacent to Prairieview Cemetery is no longer standing.
+Prairieview Church (Section 3) formerly adjacent to Prairieview Cemetery is no longer standing.
+Located at the southeast corner of the intersection of county roads 900E and 1200N it was probably the namesake of Old Church Road (CR 1200N) in Savoy.

 Grain elevators

 Tolono elevator (Section 26) was built along the Wabash—Norfolk Southern railroad.
 Operated by Tolono Mill and Elevator in 1913; V.L.
 Horton in 1929; Grand Prairie Coop Inc. in 2000; Premier Coop in 2021.